 COGS (Cost of goods sold) and generating non-DVM revenue

-Direct costs has been a metric many have benchmarked to for years.
+Direct costs have been a metric many have benchmarked to for years.
 Properly allocated direct costs yield up to 27 different areas one may find opportunities to improve business performance.
 Factoring out (removing) your high COGS products (diets) yield greater opportunities to improve margin elsewhere.
 Every dollar generated not tied to DVM production-based pay provides 25c for other expenses.
 Generating non-DVM revenue shields the practice from lost DVM production as well.

 2:20pm-3:30pm